Table of Contents

 Also, setting the MTU to less than 1500 bytes on wired interfaces provided by the sky2 driver on the Marvell Yukon II EC Ultra Ethernet NIC is known to cause packet losses under certain conditions.

-Starting with VirtualBox 4.1, on Solaris 11 hosts (build 159 and above), it is possible to use Solaris' Crossbow Virtual Network Interfaces (VNICs) directly with VirtualBox without any additional configuration other than each VNIC must be exclusive for every guest network interface.
+On Oracle Solaris 11 hosts build 159 and above, it is possible to use Oracle Solaris Crossbow Virtual Network Interfaces (VNICs) directly with Oracle VM VirtualBox without any additional configuration other than each VNIC must be exclusive for every guest network interface.

 Internal Networking is similar to bridged networking in that the VM can directly communicate with the outside world.
-However, the "outside world" is limited to other VMs on the same host which connect to the same internal network.
+However, the outside world is limited to other VMs on the same host which connect to the same internal network.

 Even though technically, everything that can be done using internal networking can also be done using bridged networking, there are security advantages with internal networking.
 In bridged networking mode, all traffic goes through a physical interface of the host system.
-It is therefore possible to attach a packet sniffer (such as Wireshark) to the host interface and log all traffic that goes over it.
+It is therefore possible to attach a packet sniffer such as Wireshark to the host interface and log all traffic that goes over it.
 If, for any reason, you prefer two or more VMs on the same machine to communicate privately, hiding their data from both the host system and the user, bridged networking therefore is not an option.

-In order to attach a VM's network card to an internal network, set its networking mode to "internal networking".
+In order to attach a VM's network card to an internal network, set its networking mode to Internal Networking.
 There are two ways to accomplish this:

-You can use a VM's "Settings" dialog in the VirtualBox graphical user interface.
-In the "Networking" category of the settings dialog, select "Internal Networking" from the drop-down list of networking modes.
-Now select the name of an existing internal network from the drop-down below or enter a new name into the entry field.
+Use the VM's Settings dialog in the VirtualBox Manager.
+In the Network category of the settings dialog, select Internal Network from the drop-down list of networking modes.
+Select the name of an existing internal network from the drop-down list below, or enter a new name into the Name field.

 VBoxManage modifyvm "VM name" --nic<x> intnet

-Optionally, you can specify a network name with the command
+Optionally, you can specify a network name with the command:

 VBoxManage modifyvm "VM name" --intnet<x> "network name"